Where Is Teller Hosted, and How Reliable Is It?

 Yes.
 Teller government cashiering includes Teller Online, a public-facing payment portal where residents can pay bills and fees online.
 It offers a shopping cart, saved payment methods, and configurable forms.
 Crucially, online payments tie back in real time to the same cashiering system and general ledger that handles in-person payments, so both reconcile together.

-Teller Online is a citizen-facing portal that lets residents pay for the same things they would pay for at the counter, such as utilities, taxes, permits, and fees.
+Teller Online is a public-facing portal that lets residents pay for the same things they would pay for at the counter, such as utilities, taxes, permits, and fees.
+Teller Online accepts the same payment methods as the counter, including credit cards and e-check, and offers residents enhanced flexibility - for example, a resident could pay a utility bill from home at 11pm before a morning deadline.
 It includes:

-This is the important distinction.
 Teller Online is not a separate citizen-engagement platform bolted onto your operations; it is the public-facing face of the same back-office cashiering system your counter staff already use.
-A payment made online and a payment made at the front counter flow into the same set of books, making reconciliation much easier.
+A payment made online and a payment made at the front counter flow into the same set of books, so finance staff reconcile one revenue stream, not two.

-Yes, and this is the design intent.
-Teller Online connects to the same cashiering engine and posts in real time, so a payment a resident makes from home appears in the same revenue and reconciliation records as one taken at the counter.
-There is no separate online ledger to balance against an in-person ledger.
+Yes, Teller Online connects to the same cashiering engine and posts in real time, so a payment a resident makes from home appears in the same revenue and reconciliation records as one taken at the counter.

 To see the portal in context, visit Online Payment Portal.